joecanas/normalize-csv-data/REQMTS-README.md

 challenging; we'd like a submission within a week and if you need more time please let us know.

-If you have any questions, please contact hiring@truss.works; we're happy to help if you're not sure what we're asking for or if you have questions.

 ## How to submit your response

 Please publish your work to a public git repository that contains your